sudhanshusinghaiml/All-Important-Concept-for-Production-Deployment/project-structure/UVReadme.md

 	- uv init myproject
 	- cd myproject
 	- uv add openai
+	- uv add pymarkdownlnt  (this is for pymarkdown linting)

 ## If you already have Python code but no pyproject.toml.
 We can run it inside your existing project folder — it won’t overwrite your code, just create pyproject.toml
 	- uv init